MattiDoubleU/Pands-Weekly-Tasks/README.md

 Write a program called plottask.py that displays:

-    a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2, and a plot of the function  h(x)=x3 in the range 0 to 10,
+-a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2, -and a plot of the function  h(x)=x3 in the range 0 to 10,

 on the one set of axes.